This article describes how to use assignments and quizzes on Canvas.

 In Canvas, you will turn in work by submitting a file (.doc, .pdf, etc.) to an assignment.
 You can re-submit the files if you find something you want to correct; when you upload multiple files, your instructor will see the latest version by default.
 If you are submitting a video file, please refer to our help article.

-You can confirm that the assignment was successfully submitted by returning to the assignment page and looking in the upper right corner.
-A confirmation notice looks like this:
+You can confirm that the assignment was successfully submitted by returning to the assignment page and checking the right side of the page (on most laptop screen sizes) or toward the bottom on mobile.
+A "Submitted!" notation looks like this:

 You can confirm the contents of your submission by clicking Submission Details, and either previewing the file (View Feedback), or downloading it (click the file name).